ubicucsd/bootcamp_19_20/8_Alignment1.md

 ### Global Alignment

 In this case, the word "global" just means that the **entire** first string is aligned as best as possible to the **entire** second string.
-This method works best for comparing two homologous sequences, like comparing the same gene between individuals or species.
+Used to compare two homologous sequences, like comparing the same gene between individuals or species.

 Make a new Python file ```aligners.py``` and import some stuff:
 ```